 This work began its trajectory with what still seems the solid ground of A Theory of Humor (1998), through a generalization of it in my first-draft Theory of Bliss (2012).
 Now after another decade, given free time to write, I am ready to explain what I mean a bit more explicitly and thoroughly.

-Entities like biological organisms, which are subject to evolutionary constraints like survival and reproduction, and which are capable of multiple processes and interactions, are required to represent their environments and prioritize their different, possible responses; otherwise, their processes will fail to optimize for, and may fall foul of those constraints within those varying environments.
-If survival is actually difficult, it had better optimize or die.
+Entities like biological organisms, which are subject to evolutionary constraints like survival and reproduction, and which are capable of multiple internal processes and external interactions, are required to represent their environments and prioritize their different, possible responses; otherwise, their processes will fail to optimize for, and may fall foul of those constraints within those varying environments.
+On the margins of survival, where survival is actually difficult, it had better optimize or die.
+(It: a species with its variation and change.)
 Over evolutionary time, only the optimized will remain.

-These subsystems may be implemented together -- like composed functions -- and only logically or analytically separable, in automatic-response organisms.
+These subsystems may be implemented together -- like composed functions in math -- and only logically or analytically separable, in automatic-response organisms.
+(Footnote 1.)
 Take the paramecium in which the biochemical cascades associated with toxicity or food detection also control cilia movements so as to move away or towards.
 We may not be able to differentiate perception and emotion as layers of biochemistry, but the cascade from stimulus to response, as a whole, is still logically describable both as environmental perception (classification and scaling) of toxicity and also as an inner motivational, action-driving (thus emotional) response.
-The chemical cascade is one coherent process, despite being viewable in different frames as perception, classification, motivation, or action.
+The chemical cascade might be a single coherent process, despite being viewable in different frames as perception, classification, motivation, or action.

 Whereas a so-called biologist, or worse yet, evolutionary biologist, who understands chemical cascades without understanding the logical significance of them within these separate logical frames of perception, action, etc., fails to understand why the object of study could have evolved and survived.
 Process or mechanism or implementation may be separable from functional logic, but the latter is not disregardable for science, which demands actual understanding of why, why there is success or failure, a question solveable at the logical level, within the overall scientific frame of physical processes/entities interacting in the physical world so as to be successful survival-reproduction engines.
 That frame, the frame of the inclusive long view, imposes a great deal of logical structure on the entities satisfying survival/reproduction constraints.